mynlp/ccg2lambda/en/emnlp2017_sts.md

-# learning textual similarity with ccg2lambda
+# Learning textual similarity with ccg2lambda

 In order to run this system, you need to checkout a different branch: